 Lab-grown diamonds created under the HPHT (High Pressure High Temperature) method or CVD (Chemical Vapour Deposition) method, are chemically identical to mined diamonds, as well as being impossible to tell apart even under a regular microscope.
 They are entirely composed of carbon, with a tiny seed diamond used to begin the process of ‘growing’ the outer layers, also carbon.
 The seed, by the way, cannot be seen since it is also pure diamond.

-The IQ Diamond uses the CVD, method, and a ceramic core, which means that it isn’t 100% carbon, although the bonded outer layer is entirely carbon.
-Our unique CVD mantle technique is patented too, and this technology is unique to the IQ Diamond.
+The Ethica Diamond uses the CVD, method, and a ceramic core, which means that it isn’t 100% carbon, although the bonded outer layer is entirely carbon.
+Our unique CVD mantle technique is patented too, and this technology is unique to the Ethica Diamond.

 “You can’t tell them apart”

 That’s kind of the point, we think.
 The new-generation lab-grown diamonds so closely resemble mined diamonds that they are impossible to tell apart, even inside a laboratory.
 However, the cost of a standard lab diamond is around 30% less than an exact equivalent mined diamond.
 (We’ve written a blog about the comparative costs of diamonds, wherever they come from, which makes interesting reading, we can promise you!)

 Our Ethica Diamonds retail for around 90% less than an equivalent mined diamond, over 1.0 carats.
 They also take far less energy to create than an HPHT diamond.